 These imaging methods are used to determine any complications of the disease such as fistulas or abscesses.

 Many different medications are used to manage Crohn’s disease.
-They may be used alone, or in combinations.
+They may be used alone or in combinations.

-Surgery is done cautiously and every attempt is made to preserve as much intestine length as possible to avoid further complications.
+During surgery, every attempt is made to preserve as much intestine length as possible to avoid further complications.